pauldahacker/pauldahacker/README.md

 Created a web application allowing users to make basic photo and video editing using the webcam and some predefined images

-Developed with Docker containers, PostgreSQL database, a native PHP backend, and a bit of JavaScript for the frontend
+Developed with Docker containers, PostgreSQL database, a native PHP backend, and a bit of JavaScript

 - **[ft_transcendence](https://github.com/pauldahacker/transcendence)**